benswift/benswift.github.io/_posts/2019-03-09-mapping-over-table-rows-in-org-mode.md

 | Fitzwilliam | Darcy     |         10000 |
 | Charles     | Bingley   |          5000 |
 ```

+If the prospect of having to keep all those `|` characters manually aligned
+is freaking you out, don't worry---`orgtbl-mode` does it all for you
+automatically.

 Now, I often want to get my functional programming on and apply a function to
 all the rows of the table.
 Org-mode does have some special syntax with bunch of